 Running a string trimmer requires a hefty dose of power, and most of today’s trimmers run on rechargeable lithium-ion (Li-on) batteries, but a few accept nickel cadmium (NiCad) batteries.
-Li-on batteries are more powerful but NiCad batteries are less expensive (an average of $70 to $125 less).
+Li-on batteries are more powerful but NiCad batteries are less expensive.
 Li-on batteries also are smaller and hold a charge longer.

 Battery-powered string trimmers have a distinct advantage over gas-powered trimmers when it comes to noise pollution.
 Gas-powered trimmers are moderately loud, emitting an average of 90 decibels—or about the same loudness that a motorcycle makes when it passes by at a distance of 25 feet.
 By contrast, a cordless string trimmer emits approximately 77 decibels, which is comparable to the loudness of living room music.